eden-brekke/pythonic-garage-band/README.md

 ## Tests
 How do you run tests?
+I used Pytest
 Any tests of note?
+The tests were supplied today
 Describe any tests that you did not complete, skipped, etc
+All tests complete!